Mirsario/SteamAudio_UnityPackage/README.md

 ## Licensing
 - Steam Audio is a property of Valve Software, and is licensed under the `Apache License 2.0`, found in `LICENSE.md`.
-- Using the provided FMOD binaries in your game will mean that you agree to [its End User License Agreement](https://www.fmod.com/legal) and all of its requirements and restrictions.
+- FMOD is a property of Firelight Technologies Pty Ltd. and is subject to its own [special terms](https://fmod.com/licensing).
+In this package's context, setting the `Audio Engine` property of `Steam Audio Settings` to `FMOD Studio` means distributing FMOD with your game, thus agreeing to [FMOD's End User License Agreement](https://fmod.com/legal) and all of its requirements and restrictions.
+It is not used by default.
 - Licensing of other third-party libraries that come with Steam Audio is described in `THIRDPARTY.md`.